Home > Reviews > Douglas Summit Review

 Our Verdict

-While the 365-night trial and the 20-year warranty may entice you to invest in this mattress, this mattress did not outperform similar mattresses from its competitors.
-Even with 2” more foam, common customer complaints include diminishing support, foul odour, lack of cooling, and lack of motion isolation, as seen in the reviews below.
-Instead I would suggest The Casper Mattress, or The Endy Plush as they performed better on all our tests and are in a similar price range.
+While the 365 night trial and the 20-year warranty may entice you to invest in this summit mattress, the douglas summit did not outperform similar mattresses from its competitors in our douglas summit mattress review testing.
+Even with 2" more foam layers, common customer complaints include diminishing pressure relief, foul odour, lack of cooling features, and lack of motion isolation — as reflected in the reviews below.
+As a Canadian mattress option in this price range, there are considerably better alternatives available.

 Advertisement